Avin008/cashRegister/README.md

 # cash-register-app

-A cash register web app that can tell the user the amount of change to return/receive after entering the bill amount and cash given by the customer/to the shopkeeper - (mark 10)
+A cash register web app that can tell the user the amount of change to return after entering the bill amount and cash given. (mark 10)

 ## Technologies used: